MatthewPierson/Vieux/README.md

 0. 'pip3 install -r requirements.txt' to install all dependencies
 1. 'cd' into the 'Vieux' folder that you either git cloned or downloaded
-2. run './vieux.py' or, if the that command doesn't work, 'python3 vieux.py'
+2. run './vieux' or, if the that command doesn't work, 'python3 vieux'
 3. Follow what the tool tells you to do
 4. Profit?
 -----------------